HackerN64/F3DEX3/README.md

 ### Overlay 4

+(Note that in the LVP configuration, Overlay 4 is absent; there is no M inverse transpose matrix discussed below, and the other commands mentioned below are directly in the microcode without an overlay, due to there being enough IMEM space.)

 F3DEX2 contains Overlay 2, which does lighting, and Overlay 3, which does clipping (run on any large triangle which extends a large distance offscreen).
 These overlays are more RSP assembly code which are loaded into the same space